YujiItaori/AI-ML-Algorithms/README.md

 **Use Cases:**
 TensorFlow is widely used for a variety of machine learning applications—from natural language processing and computer vision to time-series forecasting and reinforcement learning.
 It is suitable for both research and production, powering everything from academic experiments to large-scale industrial AI deployments including mobile apps, web services, and edge computing solutions.

 ---

+### PyTorch

+**Explanation:**
+PyTorch is an open-source deep learning framework developed by Facebook’s AI Research (FAIR) lab.
+It is designed to provide flexibility, speed, and ease of use for both researchers and practitioners.
+At its core, PyTorch uses a dynamic computation graph (define-by-run), meaning the graph is built on the fly as operations are executed.
+This makes debugging, experimentation, and prototyping more intuitive compared to static graph frameworks.

+PyTorch supports automatic differentiation through its `autograd` system, allowing seamless computation of gradients during backpropagation.
+It integrates well with Python and leverages popular libraries like NumPy, making it highly accessible to developers.
+The framework also supports deployment via **TorchScript** for optimized execution and **PyTorch Mobile** for running models on edge devices.

+With strong GPU acceleration (CUDA integration) and a rapidly growing ecosystem, PyTorch has become a standard in academic research, and its production-ready tools like **TorchServe** and **ONNX support** have led to wide adoption in industry as well.

+**Pros:**

+- Dynamic computation graph makes debugging and experimentation intuitive.
+- Simple, Pythonic API that feels natural for Python developers.
+- Strong community and wide adoption in both research and industry.
+- Excellent GPU acceleration with CUDA.
+- Supports deployment via TorchScript, PyTorch Mobile, and ONNX.

+**Cons:**

+- May be slightly slower than static graph frameworks in certain production use cases.
+- Smaller ecosystem compared to TensorFlow in terms of end-to-end tooling (though rapidly growing).

+**Use Cases:**
+PyTorch is widely used in research and production for computer vision, natural language processing, reinforcement learning, generative models (GANs, VAEs), and scientific computing.
+Its flexibility and ease of use make it the preferred framework for researchers, while tools like TorchServe, TorchScript, and ONNX make it practical for deploying models in real-world applications.

+---